cmd-johnson/deno-dependency-injector/README.md

 # Deno Injector
-Simple dependency injection for TypeScript projects.
+Simple dependency injection for Deno TypeScript projects.

 This module's aims to provide you with an extremely simple API, without any bells and whistles and the 100% test coverage that comes with such a minimal feature set.